-The Cavaquinho sometimes gets confused with sort of a guitar, but this could not be far from the truth.
-This instrument from Brazil is of considerable importance for the brazilian folk culture and folk music and it has been imported to many countries thanks to the emmigration of the brazilian community to many other countries around the world and the influence and talent of generations of musicians.
+The Brazilian Cavaquinho sometimes gets confused with sort of a classical guitar or with the Portuguese Cavaquinho, but this could not be far from the truth.
+This string instrument from Brazil is of considerable importance for the brazilian folk culture and folk music and it has been imported to many countries thanks to the emmigration of the brazilian community to many other countries around the world and the influence and talent of generations of musicians.

 The Cavaquinho, not quiate a Guitar from Brazil